 An unemployment benefit account lasts for one year.
-If you applied for benefits early in the COVID-19 pandemic, your “benefit year” will end soon.
-This does not mean your unemployment benefits are ending – you just need to apply for a new benefit account.
+If your “benefit year” has ended, or will end soon, this does not mean your unemployment benefits are ending – you just need to apply for a new benefit account.

 Please note that you will not receive payment for the first week of your new benefit account.
 This week is called your “nonpayable week”.
 Minnesota law requires a nonpayable week before you can be paid benefits.
 For a week to qualify as your nonpayable week, you must: